sporto/gleam-graphql-server-exploration/README.md

 ## Application code

-This is the supplied by the app, this code defines objects and resolvers using application types.
+This is the application code written by the developers, this code defines objects and resolvers using application types.

 ## Generated code